ARGOeu/argo-scg/README.md

 Checks can fetch information from entities' labels buckets, and they are generated accordingly (case of attributes, special values from topology and/or overrides).
 The parameters are simply mapped to command if there are no overrides.

-Tool also creates a list of hostnames which are going to run the check, and adds them to subscriptions list.
-It calculates the check interval (in POEM it is defined in minutes, in check definition it needs to be defined in seconds).
+Tool calculates the check interval (in POEM it is defined in minutes, in check definition it needs to be defined in seconds).
 A fixed timeout of 900 s (15 min) is created for each check - this is in case the probe is left hanging, so that it does not clutter the system.

 In metadata bucket the tool stores the metric name, namespace in which it is defined, and in annotations we define attempts, which is the number defined as `maxCheckAttempts` in POEM.
 This number is used by `hard-state` filter.